wakeupingear/MMOMaker/README.md

 `node server.js`

-WS clients (HTML5) can access this server on port `wsPort` (63456 by default).
-TCP clients (other platforms) can access the server on port `TCPPort` (63457 by default).
-If you want players on different networks to be able to join, you must [Port Forward](https://www.noip.com/support/knowledgebase/general-port-forwarding-guide/) those two ports.
+TCP clients (non-HTML) can access the server on port `tcpPort` (63456 by default).
+WS clients use the next port up (if `tcpPort` is 63456, WS will connect to 63457) If you want players on different networks to be able to join, you must [Port Forward](https://www.noip.com/support/knowledgebase/general-port-forwarding-guide/) those two ports.

 For a more long term hosting solution, you can upload this file to a NodeJS compatible server host.
 [AWS Elastic Beanstalk](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_nodejs.html) is a great option that has worked well for this framework, but some equally viable (and much less complicated) options include [Google Cloud](https://cloud.google.com/nodejs), [A2 Hosting](Cloud.Google.com), and [Azure](https://azure.microsoft.com/en-us/develop/nodejs/).